Toaster Oven vs Convection Oven: Which Is Best for You

 Toaster ovens, however, will not heat your kitchen.
 A toaster oven may be your better choice if you live in a hotter climate.

-The reason toaster ovens do not get as hot is because of the amount of wattage it consumes.
-Wattage consumption produces heat.
+Toaster ovens do not get as hot because they consume less wattage, which produces heat.
 A toaster oven that consumes two-thirds less energy than a regular oven will output two-thirds less heat into a room.

 Life Expectancy